Rare and Exotic Citrus Trees You Can Grow

 Assads Citron: Assads is another Etrog Citron varietal but this one is propagated as cuttings off a tree grown from seed provided by the USDA that was sourced from 7-year-old Etrog Trees in Morocco.

-Makrut(Kaffir) Lime: Makrut Limes are a must-have for Thai cuisine.
+Makrut Thai Lime: Makrut Limes are a must-have for Thai cuisine.
 The fruit is prized for the bright citrus flavor and floral notes of the rind and the leaves.
 The juice is sour and bitter making it suboptimal for eating.
-This specialty fruit goes by many names including Thai Lime, Thai Bergamot, Makrut Lime, and Kieffer/Kaffir Lime but this last name should not be used as it is highly offensive.
+This specialty fruit goes by many names including Thai Lime or Makrut Lime.
+It is also refered to as Kaffir Lime, but this moniker should not be used as it is considered to be offensive and derogatory.

 Variegated Calamondin: Also known as the Calamondin Lime, this exotic lemon-lime replacement grows on a beautiful tree full of green and yellow marbled leaves, making it a beautiful plant in any landscape.
 The fruit is equally impressive in color as it transitions to ripeness.